peterfriese/Swift-Async-Await-Experiments/README.md

 * Make sure _Info > Debug executable_ is unchecked

 Unfortunately, you can only select the toolchain on a global level, so keep in mind to select the built-in toolchain when you're done playing around with the code in this repository and want to go back working on your own app!

+## Breaking changes

+The Swift Development team has been making a couple of breaking changes (after all, this is still pre-release software):
+* `@asyncHandler` has been removed from the language (see [PR #37415](https://github.com/apple/swift/pull/37415)).
+According to [this discussion](https://forums.swift.org/t/new-concurrency-api-not-available-in-latest-toolchain/47389/2), we can wrap asynchronous code in a call to `detach { }` as an alternative.
+As of yet, it is unclear what if there will be a replacement for `@asyncHandler`.
+* Since Swift can now be shipped with the OS, all new features in the Swift standard library will need to have an availability annotation.
+To be able to mark new APIs as available for unreleased versions of future versions of the OS, a special case of `9999` has been introduced.
+This also means that all code using those new APIs will need to use availability flags as well.
+For details, see [this discussion on the Swift forums](https://forums.swift.org/t/availability-and-the-standard-library/20932).

+I updated the code to reflect those changes, and wouldn't be surprised to see further breaking changes before a final release is cut.
+If you run into any issues, feel free to open an issue on this repo (or even better - send a PR if you've got time time to build a solution).

 <!-- LICENSE -->
 ## License